 A collection of webinars by the World Bank on water supply and sanitation.
 Scroll down to find webinars by the UN Special Rapporteur to the Human Right to Water and Sanitation on The Right to Water and Sanitation and by Andrew Trevitt and Rolf Luyendijk (UNICEF) on WASH and Equity

-Authors: Jamie Bartram (Water Institute, Gillings School of Global Public Health, University of North Carolina, US) Sandy Cairncross (London School of Hygiene & Tropical Medicine, London, UK) This is the introductory article in a four-part PLoS Medicine series on water and sanitation.
+Bertram, J. & Cairncross, S. (2010).
+PLoS Medicine.
+This is the introductory article in a four-part PLoS Medicine series on water and sanitation.
 Globally, around 2.4 million deaths (4.2% of all deaths) could be prevented annually if everyone practised appropriate hygiene and had good, reliable sanitation and drinking water.

-Authors: Sandy Cairncross and Vivian Valdmanis.
+Cairncross, S. & Valdmanis, V. (2006).
+In Jamison, DT., Measham, AR., et al. (Eds.), Disease Control Priorities in Developing Countries (2nd ed., ch.
+41).
+Washington (DC): World Bank.
 Water supply in the context of this chapter includes the supply of water for domestic purposes, excluding provision for irrigation or livestock.
-Sanitation is used here in the narrow sense of excreta disposal, excluding other environmental health interventions such as solid waste management and surface water drainage.
+Sanitation is used here in the narrow sense of excreta disposal, excluding other environmental health interventions such as solid waste management and surface water draina